Deformations of Asymptotically Conical $G_2$-Instantons: An Application of Deformation Theory

-where $[\, \cdot \, ]$ denotes an equivalence class.
 We say a connection $A$ is $G$-invariant if its connection $1$-form $A\in \Omega^1(Q,\mf{k})$ is left invariant.
 Recall the canonical connection $A_\text{can}$ lives on any bundle associated to $G\to G/H$ and clearly defines an invariant connection.
 Wang's theorem \cite{wang1958invariant} gives an algebraic description of $G$-invariant connections on homogeneous bundles. \begin{theorem}[Wang \cite{wang1958invariant}] Let $Q=G\times_{(H,\lambda)}K$ be a principal homogeneous $K$-bundle.
 Then $G$-invariant connections on $P$ are in one-to-one correspondence with morphisms $\Phi$ of $H$ representations

-The connection $A_\Phi$ that corresponds to such a morphism $\Phi$ satisfies $(A_\Phi-A_\text{\normalfont can})([1])=\Phi$ where we identify linear maps $\mf{m}\to \mf{k}$ with elements of $ (T^*(G/H)\otimes \text{\normalfont Ad}Q)_{[1]}.$ \end{theorem} If $Q\to G_2/SU(3)$ is a homogeneous bundle we shall use Wang's theorem to study
+The connection $A_\Phi$ that corresponds to such a morphism $\Phi$ satisfies $(A_\Phi-A_\text{\normalfont can})([1])=\Phi$ where we identify linear maps $\mf{m}\to \mf{k}$ with elements of $ (T^*(G/H)\otimes \text{\normalfont Ad}Q)_{[1]}.$ \end{theorem} If $Q\to G_2/ \text{SU}(3) $ is a homogeneous bundle we shall use Wang's theorem to study

 the space of $G_2$-invariant nearly K\"ahler instantons modulo invariant gauge transformations.
-Principal homogeneous $G_2$ bundles are determined by homomorphisms $\lambda \colon SU(3)\to G_2.$ There are exactly two conjugacy classes of such a homomorphism; the class of the trivial homomorphism and the class of the inclusion homomorphism.
-Hence there are exactly two equivalence classes of principal homogeneous $G_2$ bundles over $S^6.$ In the first case, when $\lambda(h)=1$ for all $h\in SU(3),$ Wang's theorem says to look for morphisms of $SU(3)$ representations
+Principal homogeneous $G_2$ bundles are determined by homomorphisms $\lambda \colon \text{SU}(3) \to G_2.$ There are exactly two conjugacy classes of such a homomorphism; the class of the trivial homomorphism and the class of the inclusion homomorphism.
+Hence there are exactly two equivalence classes of principal homogeneous $G_2$ bundles over $S^6.$ In the first case, when $\lambda(h)=1$ for all $h\in \text{SU}(3) ,$ Wang's theorem says to look for morphisms of $ \text{SU}(3) $ representations

 where $\R^{14}$ denotes 14 copies on the trivial representation.
 Since there are no such non-zero maps the only invariant connection corresponds to $\Phi=0$ and this yields the flat connection.
-The other case to be considered is when $\lambda$ is the inclusion map $\iota \colon SU(3) \to G_2$ and we denote the associated bundle
+The other case to be considered is when $\lambda$ is the inclusion map $\iota \colon \text{SU}(3) \to G_2$ and we denote the associated bundle